How to Make Gardening Hand and Skin Salve

 Here’s a quick video with the basic instructions for creating your own salves and balms…

-Here are the step-by-step instructions for creating your own batch of healing hand salve for gardeners…
+Here are the step-by-step instructions for creating a batch of healing hand salve for gardeners…

 Gardeners' Hand Salve